Cano and Eve's Default: The Real Story

 A Moment in the Garden

 Picture her on a long evening in the autumn of the world.
 Eve, tall and luminous, walks the paths of the first Garden in the cool air after sundown.
 The grain stands ready in the terraces beyond the temple.
 Children, her own and many borrowed, sleep in the houses behind her.
-Adam is somewhere nearby, perhaps still bent over the records, perhaps walking the perimeter, perhaps watching her from a distance with the steady tenderness of a man who has known only one woman across a hundred years and across the long ages of Jerusem before that.
+Adam is somewhere nearby, perhaps still bent over the records, perhaps walking the perimeter, perhaps watching her with the steady tenderness of a man who has known only one woman across a hundred years on Urantia and across the long ages of Jerusem before that.

 She was not a metaphor.
 She was a Material Daughter of Nebadon, a being of the violet race whose blood was meant to be shared with humankind across centuries of patient breeding.
 She was someone's wife and many children's mother.
-She was tired.
+This is the woman Genesis would later turn into a cautionary tale.

 What Genesis Got Wrong

 For most of recorded history, Eve has been the woman who handed her husband a piece of fruit and lost paradise for everyone.
 The Genesis text is short and devastating: the serpent flatters her, she eats, she shares, the gates close behind them.
-From this seed grew a tree of consequences that shaped two thousand years of theology and three thousand years of attitudes about women.
+From that seed grew a tree of consequences that shaped two thousand years of theology and three thousand years of attitudes about women.
 Eve became the type of feminine weakness, of bodily seduction, of the way the human heart is alleged to fall when a woman starts thinking for herself.
+Augustine fixed the doctrine in the fourth century, the Reformers sharpened it, and generations of preachers laid it on women's shoulders week after week.

-Augustine fixed the doctrine in the fourth century.
-The Reformers sharpened it.
-Generations of preachers laid it on women's shoulders week after week.
-By the time modern feminist scholars like Phyllis Trible came to reread Genesis 3 in the 1970s and 1980s, the text had been buried under so much accumulated misreading that recovering even the Hebrew was an act of excavation.
-Trible argued, in God and the Rhetoric of Sexuality, that Genesis itself never said many of the things tradition had insisted it said.
-The text does not call Eve a temptress.
+By the time modern feminist scholars such as Phyllis Trible came to reread Genesis 3 in the 1970s and 1980s, the text had been buried under so much accumulated misreading that recovering even the Hebrew was an act of excavation.
+Trible argued, in God and the Rhetoric of Sexuality, that the text itself never said many of the things tradition insisted it said.
+Genesis does not call Eve a temptress.
 It does not call her weaker.
 It does not even call the serpent Satan.
-The misogyny had been added by the readers.
+The misogyny had been added by the readers, not the writer.

 Who Cano Actually Was